azartheen/bar9.github.io/content/blog/2018-04-27-The early bird catches the worm but the second mouse gets the cheese.md

 are growing at an exponential rate.
 Paradigms, processes and methodologies evolve in a comparable pace.
 In consequence, as developers, once we really master any of these tools, they are already labeled _stone age_.

-For half a century, new technologies have been claiming to be revolutionary, to help us _take the next step_, maybe even do the programming for us one day.
-This has not happened so far, and through the perception of sofware customers, applications have probably taken incremental steps, but no exponential improvements as expected.

 Yet, if you
 * who doesn't, is lazy, old-fashioned, in many respects